230 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

-General Motors is a global automobile manufacturer that produces vehicles in 30 countries.
-The company plans to meet the electricity needs of its 350 operations in 59 countries with renewable energy by 2050.
-This goal, along with the pursuit of electrified vehicles and responsible manufacturing, is part of the company’s approach to strengthening its business, improving communities and addressing climate change.
+General Motors is a global automobile manufacturer that plans to meet the electricity needs of 100% of its global facilities with renewable sources by 2040.
+GM also plans to meet 100% of its US demand with renewable electricity by 2030.
+This goal, along with the pursuit of electrified vehicles and responsible manufacturing, is part of the company’s approach to strengthening its business, improving communities and addressing climate change

 The Goldman Sachs Group, Inc. is a leading global investment banking, securities and investment management firm that provides a wide range of financial services to corporations, financial institutions, governments and high-net-worth individuals.
 The company recognizes the key role it can play in addressing climate change by deploying capital to low-carbon solutions including renewable energy.
 It has set a RE100 target of being 100% renewable by 2020.

 Google is a global technology leader focused on improving the ways people connect with information.
 Google’s innovations in web search and advertising have made its website a top Internet property and its brand one of the most recognized in the world.
-Google is committed to sourcing 100% renewable electricity and is on course to reach this goal in 2017.
+Google achieved its goal of sourcing 100% renewable electricity globally in 2017.

-H&M, the popular swedish fashion retailer, is working to achieve 100% renewable power and is currently sourcing more than 90% of its electricity consumption from renewable energy.
+H&M, the popular swedish fashion retailer, is working to achieve 100% renewable power by 2030 and is currently sourcing more than 90% of its electricity consumption from renewable energy.

-Heathrow Airport is the UK’s only hub airport, serving over 13,000 flights and 200,000 passengers every day.
+Heathrow Airport is the UK’s only hub airport, serving over 1,300 flights and 200,000 passengers every day.
 Heathrow 2.0 is the airport’s plan for sustainable growth, including a goal to become zero-carbon airport by 2050 for fixed infrastructure.
-To help deliver on this, Heathrow will source 100% renewable electricity from April 2017, with an increasing proportion from on-site generation.
+To help deliver on this, Heathrow has sourced 100% renewable electricity from April 2017, with an increased proportion coming from on-site generation.

 Hewlett Packard Enterprise (HPE) is an industry-leading technology company headquartered in Palo Alto, California.
 HPE Technology and services aim to help customers worldwide make IT more efficient, productive and secure.
 Committed to delivering a better future, HPE has set an interim goal to source 50% of its total energy consumption from renewable sources by 2025, with a long term intent of reaching 100% renewable energy in future.

-HP Inc., a global leader in printing and personal systems, has made a RE100 commitment to use 100% renewable energy to power its electricity.
-The company has set an interim goal of sourcing 40% renewable electricity by 2020.
+HP Inc., a global leader in printing and personal systems, has made a RE100 commitment to use 100% renewable energy to power its electricity use globally by 2035.
+The company has set an interim goal of sourcing 60% renewable electricity by 2025.